Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 The London show has sold out.

-And the Bristol show I think is pretty much sold out or is just about to be sold out,
+And the Bristol show, I think, is pretty much sold out or is just about to be sold out.

-They're also in Birmingham and Glasgow.
+They're also in Birmingham.

-And they're gonna be a great time,
+Glasgow and they're going to be a great time.

-but here's some exciting news.
+But here's some exciting news.

 Dave has been able to make an extra London show happen.